Dance has within itself an intelligence that highlights human thinking and activity in a very particular form

-Siobhan Davies joined Cape Farewell on the 2005 Art/Science Expedition.
+Siobhan Davies joined Cape Farewell’s 2005 Art/Science expedition, battling temperatures of -30°C just north of the 79th parallel.
 Accustomed through her profession to using her body expressively, she found expression in the sub-zero temperatures of the High Arctic severely limited in nature and range.
 Her attention centred on her bones, skin, breath; the fragility of her material body versus the effort and basic purpose behind her every movement.

 She founded Siobhan Davies Dance Company in 1988, on her return from a year in America on a Fulbright Arts Fellowship, and has made 22 works for the company.
 In 1999 she made A Stranger’s Taste for The Royal Ballet, as part of the opening celebrations for the refurbished Royal Opera House.
 She also made 13 Different Keys in collaboration with classical and contemporary dancers, produced by Artangel at the Atlantis Gallery, London.
 Much of her work has been filmed for television including White Man Sleeps, Wyoming, White Bird Featherless, The Art of Touch and 13 Different Keys.